magefile/mage/site/content/howitworks/_index.en.md

 Mage itself requires no dependencies to run.
 However, because it is compiling go code, you must have a valid go environment set up on your machine.
-Mage is compatibile with any go 1.x environment.
+Mage is compatible with any go 1.x environment.